 If you think about it, money is simply defined as a tool that we use to acquire the things that we need or want.
 It is a non-living thing that is void of emotion or bias.
 Take a bill out of your wallet right now and look at it.
 Would you agree with me if I say that you’re simply holding a piece of paper?

-Lifestyle creep, or lifestyle inflation as it is also called, is what happens when your income increases and you start upgrading your lifestyle instead of doing proper money management first.
-This is the worst enemy of your budget and one that many least notice.
+Lifestyle creep, or lifestyle inflation as it is also called is what happens when your income increases and you start upgrading your lifestyle instead of doing proper money management first.
+This is the worst enemy of your budget and one that much least notice.
 But how does lifestyle creep actually happen?

 FOMO usually comes when you find yourself doing nothing.
 So start a hobby or work on a personal project – do something that gives you a sense of fulfillment – you’ll be too busy feeling good and having fun to worry about missing out on trivial stuff.